 It's very important to stay calm and firm but gentle, don't grab him angrily or roughly, or use force, that will turn the whole situation into a battle and he'll either be angry or scared.

 Occasionally a pup may come back at you biting more strongly, or even barking.
-If this happens, simply repeat the correction calmly and gently, it may take 3 or 4 repetitions before the penny drops.
+If this happens, repeat the correction calmly and firmly, it may take 3 or 4 repetitions before the penny drops.

 Also, many dog breeds have highly developed herding instincts or prey drive.

 This means that they have an in-built need to chase fast moving objects.
 It's hard-wired into their brains and is an automatic, unconscious and reflexive behavior.

 It doesn't matter if it's a cat, an unsuspecting cyclist or your squealing 5 year old, anything that moves fast (even better if it's making a high-pitched noise too) is a target.